 6 Standing Orders relating to Contracts

-The Standing Orders relating to Contracts, which can be found at Appendix C, have been reviewed and no amendments are proposed.
+The Standing Orders relating to Contracts which can be found at Appendix C, have been reviewed and the following changes are proposed.
+Any additions proposed are shown in bold italic type and proposed deletions are struck through.